bl-sdk/bl-sdk.github.io/_oak2_mods/TimeAndWeatherControls.md

   setweather - see setweatherhelp, usage is setweather region weathertype

-  setweatherhelp - shows the options for every weather
+  setweatherhelp - shows the options for every weathertype